|Campus Setting||Town: Distant|

 Any instructional program in fine arts and art studies not listed above.

 A program that focuses on the general study and interpretation of the past, including the gathering, recording, synthesizing and criticizing of evidence and theories about past events.
 Includes instruction in historiography; historical research methods; studies of specific periods, issues and cultures; and applications to areas such as historic preservation, public policy, and records administration.

-Any instructional program in multi/interdisciplinary studies not listed above.
+Any single instructional program in liberal arts and sciences, general studies and humanities not listed above.